-This paper presents the results of the qualitative study that aimed to describe and analyze the main features that drivers’ working conditions acquired as a result of their participation in digital platforms in Peru.
+This new document aims to describe the main features that drivers’ working conditions acquired as a result of their participation in digital platforms in Peru.

-This report presents the results of the qualitative study that aimed to describe and analyze the main features that drivers’ working conditions acquired as a result of their participation in digital platforms in Peru.
+This study aimed to describe and analyze the main features that drivers’ working conditions acquired as a result of their participation in digital platforms in Peru.
 To this end, twelve semi-structured interviews with application drivers were conducted.
 Through these, information regarding income and employment benefits, as well as the representations and evaluations that drivers themselves have regarding their working conditions were collected.

 In this way, the present report seeks to help clarify the working conditions of drivers working with taxi and delivery applications, with a view to generating an academic discussion in this regard in our country and guiding the formulation of public policies.

 IDRC has launched FOWIGS—a research program that will help understand how these changes are affecting the lives of the most vulnerable and suggest pathways for an inclusive digital future.
 The challenges are large and the questions are complex.
 But we need to face them now more than ever.
 Stay connected.
 Learn how.